-Study and travel courses build a well-rounded college experience.
+Study and travel courses help to build a well-rounded college experience for Honors students.
 Traveling opens the senses, keeps the mind sharp, enhances creativity and shifts perspectives.
-With this in mind, the Honors College develops a number of study and travel courses each year.
+With this in mind, the Honors College offers a number of study and travel courses each year.
 These courses are designed to enhance the holistic academic experience the Honors College provides.

 Designed to Succeed

-The Honors College Study and Travel courses are slightly different than a typical study abroad program.
+The Honors College Study and Travel courses differ slightly from a typical study abroad program.
 Students spend a semester in class prior to the trip in order to fully immerse themselves into the history and the culture of the location.
 At the end of the semester participants pack their bags, and their new-found knowledge, on a week-long trip to experience first-hand what they have spent the past few weeks studying.
-This method allows for a more in-depth understanding of the location, and an easy transition into different cultures.
+This method allows for a more in-depth understanding of the location and an easier transition into different cultures.